China suspected in hack of journalists at News Corp | Technology

 News Corp, which publishes the Wall Street Journal, said the breach was discovered in late January and affected emails and documents of what it described as a limited number of employees, including journalists.
 It said that cybersecurity firm Mandiant had contained the breach.
 David Wong, vice president of consulting at Mandiant, said the hackers were believed to have "a China nexus, and we believe they are likely involved in espionage activities to collect intelligence to benefit China's interests."

-The Chinese Embassy in Washington did not immediately respond to a request for comment.
+A spokesman for the Chinese Embassy in Washington said he was unaware of the details of the reports but that he hoped "there can be a professional, responsible and evidence-based approach to identifying cyber-related incidents, rather than making allegations based on speculations."
 In a letter seen by Reuters, company executives told their employees that “we believe the activity affected a limited number of business email accounts and documents from News Corp headquarters, News Technology Services, Dow Jones, News UK, and New York Post.”

 "Our preliminary analysis indicates that foreign government involvement may be associated with this activity, and that some data was taken," executives said.
 The company added that its other business units, including HarperCollins Publishers, Move, News Corp Australia, Foxtel, REA, and Storyful, were not targeted in the attack.
 News Corp shares were down 1.3% in morning trading.